The most famous and iconic house in the world is located in Washington D.C., the capital of the United States.

 The Truman renovation, which was completed in the early 1950s, was the final major structural change made to the building.
 Just about all presidential families have made small changes to the interior of the building, though.

 The most prominent redecoration was conducted by Jacqueline Kennedy in the early 1960s.
-She added fine art and completely refurbished the interior in order to integrate a historic character into every room.
+She added fine art and completely refurbished the interior to integrate a historic character into every room.

 Paris-based interior design firm “House of Jansen” created the following themes for these specific rooms: